Should You Buy a Rocket Espresso Machine?

 Stronger, more consistent steam for milk

-Heavier build and commercial style parts
+Heavier build and commercial-style components

 More control over shot quality